-Scattered throughout the tunnel are a number of rocks.
-We won't discuss the fact that they seemingly defy the laws of physics by floating up and down at varying speeds; you are, after all, playing the role of a prehistoric dragon trapped inside a volcano.
-People who live in glass houses and all that...
+Scattered throughout the tunnel are a number of rocks, which defy the laws of physics by floating up and down at varying speeds.

-Some rock will be fixed and require minimum effort to navigate around, whilst others will come in clusters and move up and down quite quickly.
+Some rocks will be stationary and require minimum effort to navigate around, whilst others will come in clusters and move up and down quite quickly.
 In these situations it's important to remember that you can use the C and V keys to speed up or slow down; by alternating your speed you will soon get the hang of dodging them.

-At about the 550 metre mark you will be introduced to a new obstacle: geysers of molten hot lava that randomly erupt from the bottom of the screen.
-At about 1000 metres the screen will narrow into a thin passage and you will see cones of yellow along the floor, which will bubble away until you come into view and then shoot a rod of lava upwards for a few seconds before dying down and becoming dormant again.
+At about the 550 meter mark you will be introduced to a new obstacle: geysers of molten hot lava, randomly erupting from the bottom of the screen.
+At about 1000 meters the screen will narrow into a thin passage and you will see cones of yellow along the floor, which will bubble away until you come into view and then shoot a rod of lava upwards for a few seconds before dying down and becoming dormant again.
 They will usually come in twos and erupt at the same time, though if you're unlucky you might get a run of four at once.

 The best method I have discovered for tackling them is to speed up and dash over the first geyser before it has chance to erupt, then linger between them by using the C key until the second geyser dies down again and you can carry on your way.
 Occasionally the first geyser won't erupt at all; I'm not sure if it's a glitch or if some of the geysers are just duds put there to make you panic, but if it happens be sure to use it to your advantage!

 You'll be pleased to know that you are not entirely on your own in dodging all of the above.
 As you progress through the volcano you will encounter bubble shields that you can fly into to collect, temporarily protecting you from environmental hazards.
-Unfortunately, the bubble will burst if you collide with anything, or will disappear on its own after a few seconds.
-So it isn't really all that useful; I wouldn't go out of your way to try and collect one as it isn't really worth the effort, unless you can see a swarm of fireballs on the horizon of course.
+Unfortunately, the bubble will burst if you collide with anything, or will disappear on its own after only a few seconds.
+So it isn't really all that useful; I wouldn't go out of your way to try and collect one, unless you can see a swarm of fireballs on the horizon of course.

-I know what you're thinking now, how do you make up 470 points with gems if the maximum you can pick up is 450?
-Well as I said up there, you can get around this (*waits for you to go back up and check* see, I did say that).
-You can exploit the fact that gems will always arrive in groups of three, so when you have 420 points, only collect two of the next grouping of three and skip the last one.
-This will only bring you to 440 points and so another group of three gems will spawn, allowing you to collect them and bag yourself 470 points before the fireballs start appearing.
+As mentioned above, gems stop appearing once you get 450 bonus points, but you can exploit the fact that gems will always arrive in groups of three to get a little extra.
+When you have 420 points, only collect two of the next grouping of three and skip the last one.
+This will bring you to only 440 points and so another group of three gems will spawn, allowing you to collect them and bag yourself 470 points before the fireballs start appearing.

 If you're really lucky, the next grouping of three will have a red gem in it and you will be able to manage 480 points.
 Or if you're super lucky, the next group will appear in a wide open part of the passage and a second group will have already appeared on the other side of the screen before you collect the first lot, meaning you can scoop 500 points.
-For the ultra mega extremely lucky, the aforementioned second group will also contain a red gem for a total of 510 points.
-Any luckier than that and TNT will write to you personally, offering you the avatar with a big bow on it and a complimentary selection of cheeses.
+For the ultra mega extremely lucky, the second group will also contain a red gem for a total of 510 points.

 As a final tip, if you find yourself facing an oncoming obstacle in a narrow passage and you can't decide whether to try going under it or over it, I usually try going underneath it.
-If you press the left mouse button you can regain altitude and return to the centre of the screen much faster than if you are trying to lose height and have to wait for Glubgar to sink of his own accord.
-Being in the centre of the screen (at least in terms of the vertical axis) is crucial as it gives you maximum space to manoeuvre into position to avoid the next obstacle.
+If you press the left mouse button you can regain altitude and return to the center of the screen much faster than if you are trying to lose height and have to wait for Glubgar to sink of his own accord.
+Being in the vertical center of the screen is crucial as it gives you maximum space to maneuver into position to avoid the next obstacle.

 Weepit Was Here...

 Another tip would be to not get distracted by random inscriptions on rocks.
-As you can see, I wasn't particularly paying attention when I took this screenie; I was so busy trying to get a shot of Weepit's name on the rock that I accidentally flew into it. ^_^
+As you can see by my ashes, I wasn't particularly paying attention when I took this screenie; I was so busy trying to get a shot of Weepit's name on the rock that I accidentally flew into it. ^_^

 You can see a list of other games that Weepit appears in here.